Tribal Government & News

 State's COVID 'freeze' will not affect Tribal operations

 Smoke Signals editor

-Oregon Gov. Kate Brown’s “freeze” to combat the spread of COVID-19 in the state that goes into effect on Wednesday, Nov.
-18, will not affect Tribal governmental operations.
+Oregon Gov. Kate Brown’s “freeze” to combat the spread of COVID-19 in the state that went into effect on Wednesday, Nov.
+18, is not affecting Tribal governmental operations.

 “We are aware of the governor’s latest ‘freeze’ to help slow the spread of COVID-19 in Oregon,” said Tribal Council Chief of Staff Stacia Hernandez in an all-employee e-mail on Monday, Nov.
 16. “After careful consideration, the Tribe has made the decision to maintain its current operations for the Tribal government.”